planetlabs/notebooks/jupyter-notebooks/analysis-ready-data/README.md

 The tutorials in this directory cover how to use the orders api to create Analysis Ready Data.
 These tutorials cover two use cases:
 1. *As a software engineer at an ag-tech company, I'd like to be able to order Planet imagery programmatically in a way that enables the data scientist at my organization to create time-series algorithms (e.g. monitoring ndvi curves over time) without further data cleaning and processing.*

-2. **NOTE: This may be outdated, update** *The second use case we will cover is: As a tropical forest monitoring analyst, I'd like to create an imagery pipeline that delivers analysis-ready imagery over a [LARGE] protected area so I can create simple change detection (ndvi_xdate - ndvi_ydate) analyses.
-I'd like to do minimal custom (non-Planet) data processing to get the imagery in a format that supports a change-detection analysis because my technical skills are limited.*
+2. *As an agriculture customer, I'd like to create an imagery pipeline that provides for trialing different fungicides by ordering Planet imagery within a single field (AOI), cutting the imagery into multiple field blocks (grid within AOI), and comparing values across blocks in two ways.
+First, comparison is performed by extracting median, mean, variance NDVI values for each day (using random point sampling) in each block.
+Second, comparison is performed by random point selection in each block.*

+The notebooks are meant to be worked through in sequence:
-The first notebook, [ARD Best Practices and Use Case 1](ard_best_practices_and_use_case_1.ipynb), provides an introduction to Analysis Ready Data and the orders api, provides best practices for using the orders api, and runs through the first use case.
-The second notebook covers the second use case.
+1. [Analysis Ready Data Tutorial Part 1: Introduction and Best Practices](ard_1_intro_and_best_practices.ipynb), provides an introduction to Analysis Ready Data and the Orders and Data APIs and provides best practices for using the APIs to prepare Analysis Ready Data.
+1. [Analysis Ready Data Tutorial Part 2: Use Case 1](ard_2_use_case_1.ipynb) runs through the first use case, preparing an NDVI time stack.
+This part includes a second notebook, [Analysis Ready Data Tutorial Part 2: Use Case 1 - Visualize Images](ard_2_use_case_1_visualize_images.ipynb), for visualizing the NDVI imagery.
+1. [Analysis Ready Data Tutorial Part 3: Use Case 2](ard_3_use_case_2.ipynb) runs through the second use case, preparing a gridded NDVI time stack of a field and performing comparisons across the grid blocks.